Research Program: Cancer Measurement Technology and Data Science

-Ling Jian Meng has focused a number of his research efforts on the diagnosis and treatment of cancer.
+Ling Meng has focused a number of his research efforts on the diagnosis and treatment of cancer.
 These include the development of various imaging techniques for tracking T-cells (a collaboration with Professor Ed Roy at UIUC), creating therapeutically-engineered neural stem cells for treating glioblastoma (a collaboration with Professor Michael Lesniak at Northwestern University), and the development and characterization of X-ray induced and nanoparticle-mediated cancer therapy.

 Meng has substantial experience in developing high-performance gamma-ray sensors and advanced

 radiological imaging techniques.
 Over the past 15 years, his research group has developed a wide range of SPECT, PET, and X-ray instrumentations with emphases on ultrahigh spatial resolution (sub-100um) and simultaneous (SPECT/MR, SPECT/CT) multi-modality imaging capabilities.